esphome/esphome-devices/src/docs/devices/ESP-12F_Relay_X1/index.md

 This is a 1-relay board based on ESP-12F, including AC and DC power supplies.

 The relay has COM+NO+NC exposed.
-Product descriptions don't seem to specify maximum load.
+Print on relay says it can do 10A at 250VAC.

 The board can be powered either via 90-250VAC or via 7-30VDC, or via 5VDC from USB (separate connectors).